 Hirsutism is a condition seen in women that is associated with development of androgen-dependent terminal hair (coarse, pigmented) following a male-pattern distribution (face, chest, abdomen, back).

 Hair in different areas of the body demonstrates varying levels of androgen sensitivity, depending mostly on local sensitivity of androgen receptors and 5-alpha-reductase activity levels.
 Terminal hair, also known as sexual hair, is dependent on androgens for development and maintenance.
-Hair response to androgens varies from person to person and includes increase in follicle size, fiber diameter, and the amount of time spent in anagen (the growth-cycle phase).
+Hair response to androgens varies from person to person and includes increase in follicle size, fiber diameter, and the amount of time spent in anagen (the growth-cycle phase of a hair follicle).

 Around 70% to 80% of women with androgen excess manifest hirsutism.
 Excessive sexual hair may be accompanied by signs of virilization: male-pattern alopecia, deepening of the voice, clitoromegaly, increased muscle bulk.
 When present, virilization indicates an underlying condition associated with moderately to severely elevated androgen levels.

 The extent of terminal hair varies by ethnic background and the method used to evaluate it.
-Women of Asian background have less body hair, as compared with southern European women.
-Among American women (white and black), the prevalence of hirsutism, as assessed by a standard score, is 20%.
+Women of Asian ethnicity have less body hair compared with southern European women.
+Among white and black American women, the prevalence of hirsutism, as assessed by a standard score, is 20%.